OWASP/threat-dragon/docs/development/env.md

   threatdragon:
     # Always use a specific version tag, as "latest" may be a development build
     # Alternatively, you can use the "stable" tag, as that will always
-    # be the latest released version
+    # be the most recently released version
     image: threatdragon/owasp-threat-dragon:v1.6.0
     ports:
       - 3000:3000